onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_provider.md

 ##### Description
-Returns information about the Oneprovider that performed the request  (based on provided Peer Certificate authorization).
+Returns information about the Oneprovider that performed the request (based on provided Peer Certificate authentication).

+This operation requires peer certificate authentication.

 ##### Responses